DOT Regulations for Pickup Trucks and Trailers

 What Are the DOT's Regulations When Crossing State Lines?

 The DOT has several regulations that commercial drivers and carriers must follow when crossing state lines.
-Here are some important regulations to keep in mind:
+Here are some necessary rules to keep in mind:

 • A commercial driver must have a valid commercial driver's license (CDL) issued by their state of residence, and that CDL must be valid in the state(s) they'll be driving through.